markduwe/Raspberry-Pi-Clock/README.md

 The documentation should walk you through how to use this.
 I use the ambilight state to detect if the TV is on - if you don't have an ambilight TV, you can use something else to detect the state of the TV.
 (I eventually plan on using the ambilight data to change the colour of the hue bulbs, which is why I'm using that).

 The API does not work if the TV if off or on standby, so you could use that instead.

+### Lastly
+The screen changes colour from white to black (with red text) between the hours of 10pm-7am.
+This is changeable in display.js.
+At some point, I might also add a control to turn the heating up/down with tadoº.